patrickmccallum/flask-prism/README.md

 ### Development

 Want to contribute?
 Awesome!
-If you've made a change you think will help other PRISM users, just open a merge request or an issue on GitHub.
+If you've made a change you think will help other PRISM users, just open a pull request or raise an issue on GitHub.

 If you're not already there, it's over at <https://github.com/patrickmccallum/flask-prism>